clojure-emacs/enrich-classpath/README.md

 ## Troubleshooting

-If the plugin is not behaving as it should, you can debug it in isolation with the following command:
+If this program is not behaving as it should, you can debug it in isolation with the following command:

 ```
 DEBUG=true lein with-profile +repl deps